thernstig/cli/docs/content/using-npm/workspaces.md

 ```

 The expected result once running `npm install` in this current working
-directory `.` is that the folder `workspace-a` will get symlinked to the
+directory `.` is that the folder `workspace-a` will get symlinked from the
 `node_modules` folder of the current working dir.

 Below is a post `npm install` example, given that same previous example